sweetpad-dev/sweetpad/docs/wiki/build.md

 ## Tasks

-SweetPad also provide TaskProvider that automatically provides tasks for building and running the app on the simulator.
+SweetPad also provide TaskProvider that automatically provides tasks for building and running the app on the simulator or device.
 You can run these tasks from the command palette by typing `Tasks: Run Task` and selecting the desired task.

 ![Tasks](../images/build-tasks-preview.png)